 Business leaders today face a ‘perfect storm’ of challenging conditions that degrade the performance of their organisations.
-Conditions, that include: the increasing role of the knowledge economy and demographic shift to knowledge work, increasing task uncertainty and complexity, competitive pressures, globalisation, flattening and de-layering of hierarchical structures, increasingly frequent re-structuring, multiteam membership, shared leadership, self-managing teams, outsourcing of strategic non-core activities, technology development, functional fragmentation and specialisation, increased diversity and colliding cultures, pluralistic management systems with conflicting demands on scarce resources.
+Conditions, that include: the demographic shift to and increasing role of knowledge work, increasing task uncertainty and complexity, searing competitive pressures, globalisation, flattening and de-layering of hierarchical structures, increasingly frequent re-structuring, multi-team membership, shared leadership, self-managing teams, outsourcing of strategic non-core activities, technology development, functional fragmentation and specialism, increased diversity and colliding cultures, pluralistic management systems with (often) conflicting demands on scarce resources.

 If you’ve read this far, you may have an opinion, or insights of your own.
 Clearly these are not trivial issues since they have a profound consequence for organisations and the people that work within them.
 Therefore, improving understanding and finding solutions to these issues is what I, Nick Keca, and the pages of this site are dedicated to.

 If you’re interested in organisation design, leadership, and people management more generally, please browse the site, and revisit from time to time.
 My aim is to continually update by adding the latest research and sharing the very best business management articles I can find.